TerraDharitri/chain_updates/python_updates/drt_repos/drt-py-sdk-cli-11.0.0/CLI.md

 ```
-$ mxpy localnet new --help
+$ drtpy localnet new --help
-usage: mxpy localnet new [-h] ...
+usage: drtpy localnet new [-h] ...

 Create a new localnet configuration